Supporting Accessibility

 Accessibility within Canvas

-If you have any concerns regarding the functionality of the UNM Canvas application in relation to accessibility, please contact the UNM Canvas Support team.
+If you have concerns about accessibility in UNM Canvas, please contact the UNM Canvas Support team.

-Campus resources for students with a disability Accessibility Resource Center logo.
+Campus resources for students with a disability Accessibility Resource Center (ARC) logo

 The UNM Accessibility Resource Center provides comprehensive resources to the University community in order tocreate equitable, inclusive, and practical learning environments.
 They can help faculty and students with course accommodations and may be able to help provide students with access to adaptive technology that can help them use UNM Canvas courses.
 The Accessibility Resource Center website contains a listing of computer labs and adaptive software available to Resource Center clients.